AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 ### Hosting

-Last, get the project hosted on your local machine with a single command.
+Last, change the path variable and get the project hosted on your local machine with a single command.

 ``` cmd
 streamlit run streamlit_app.py